 • The hypotenuse is the longest side, opposite the right angle.

 That is why sin30\sin 30^\circ or cos60\cos 60^\circ has one fixed value.
-The triangle can get larger or smaller, but the ratio does not change as long as the angle stays the same.
+The triangle can grow or shrink, but as long as the angle stays the same, the ratio does not change.
+So a trig value depends on the angle, not on the size of the triangle.

 Worked Example: Find A Building Height

-Suppose you stand 2020 meters from a building on level ground and the angle of elevation to the top is 3535^\circ.
-If you ignore eye height, how tall is the building?
+Stand 2020 meters from a building on level ground, with the angle of elevation to the top equal to 3535^\circ.
+Ignoring eye height, how tall is the building?

 tan35=height20\tan 35^\circ = \frac{\text{height}}{20}